matrix-org/matrix-spec-proposals/proposals/2346-bridge-info-state-event.md

 It's important to make the distinction here that this does *NOT* describe the protocol name, but the specific network the user is on.
 For protocols that do not have the concept of a network, this field may be omitted.

 The `channel` field should be information about the specific channel the room is connected to.

 The `id` field is case-insensitive and should be lowercase.

+The `network`, `channel` and `protocol` fields can contain `displayname` and `avatar` keys.
+The `displayname` is meant to be a human readable identifier for the item in question, whereas the ID should be a unique identifer relevant to the protocol.
+The `id` should be used in place of a `displayname`, if not given.
+The `avatar` key is a MXC URI which refers to an image file, similar to a user or room avatar.

-The `external_url` key is a optional link to a connected channel or network that works in much the same way as `external_url` works for bridged messages in the AS spec.
+The `external_url` key is a optional link to a connected channel, network or protocol that works in much the same way as `external_url` works for bridged messages in the AS spec.

 In terms of hierachy, the protocol can contain many networks, which can contain many channels.